ThankGod-A/Data_Wrangling/README.md

 #### Data Assessing
 Here, the data were assessed both visually & programmatically for Quality and Tidiness issues.
 The issues discovered were dully documented.

-#### Data Cleaning involves defining the issues discovered in the data assessment, Converting my definitions into executable code, and testing my data using code to ensure my code was implemented correctly.
+**Data Cleaning** involves defining the issues discovered in the data assessment, Converting my definitions into executable code, and testing my data using code to ensure my code was implemented correctly.

 #### Limitation
 - The tweet status of thirty-one (31) users was missing from the dataset whilst querying Twitter data.
 - So many columns were redundant because they are either not necessary or they contain too much missing data.

-#### Ps: The result of my analysis and visualization can be found in the Act_Report.html file while the Wrangling process can be found in the Wrangle_Project_2.ipynb file.
+**Ps**: The result of my analysis and visualization can be found in the Act_Report.html file while the Wrangling process can be found in the Wrangle_Project_2.ipynb file.